windwalker-io/framework/src/DataMapper/README.md

 ## Join Tables

-Using `RelationDataMapper` to join tables.
+Use `RelationDataMapper` to join tables.

 ``` php
 $fooMapper = new RelationDataMapper('flower', '#__flower');